Raku/problem-solving/solutions/language/SWOT-TO-RAKU.md

 - Perl 6 blog posts will not know of name change, and thus continue to "squat"
 - may be hard to find using search engines, at least initially
 - must start with TIOBE rating from scratch
+- in social media, #raku as a tag is overloaded with Japanese pottery meaning

 ## Opportunities